HuseenKhan/Node_density_VS_FER_CSMA_CA/README.md

 # A Python code to study the impact of density of network density on node's FER.

 # Introduction
-This project analyzes how node density impacts collision and frame error rate (FER) in CSMA/CA networks.
+This project analyzes how node density impacts the collision rate in CSMA/CA networks.

 # Usage
 Simply run the Node_Density_VS_FER_CSMA_CA.py file.